 Visas and other permits as required

 Tajikistan was the first Central Asian country we visited, and this mountainous nation holds a very dear place in our hearts.
 We are pleased as punch to bring you a pioneering winter itinerary that does justice to this country’s one-of-a-kind scenery.

 A Tailor-Made Experience

-As this is a tailor-made Tajikistan ski trip we are more than happy to customise this itinerary according to your interests and experience.
+As this is a tailor-made Tajikistan ski trip we are more than happy to customize this itinerary according to your interests and experience.
 This applies to everything – from group-size to your lead guide.

 We can organise this tour for anything from two to eight people.
 Snowboarding – or a combination of both – is an option too.